GitHubSergio/photodiary/README.md

 - Use Flipper for debugging
 - During the project I also took on board the challenge to implement InputAccessoryView for Android

-**LoginScreen**
+## LoginScreen

 Simple login form with two TextInputs.
 It interacts with RNF to verify that a user exists.

-Thoughts: This is the simplest and most basic way to use RNF.
+**Thoughts**: This is the simplest and most basic way to use RNF.
 I think it works really well for this simple apps.
 I found that the most important part is to setup solid rules for the DB to ensure that only authenticated users can access their data

-There is a base InputField component that accepts props, from styles to a customHook “useInput”
+There is a base InputField component that accepts props, from styles to a customHook “useInput” and secureTextEntry prop.

 ```
 const InputField = ({